maafaishal/technical-test/PART-4-SOLUTION.md

 **Explanation**

 - `orderBy`: Ensures sorting based on the given priorities, totalAverageWeightRatings -> numberOfRents -> recentlyActive
-- `startAfter(lastDoc)`: Supports pagination by retrieving the next set of databased on the last document from the previous query
+- `startAfter(lastDoc)`: Supports pagination by retrieving the next set of data based on the last document from the previous query
 - `limit(pageSize)`: Limits the number of retrieved documents per page for efficient pagination